bison--/gameDevTycoonFixer/README.md

 **NOTE**
 If you are NOT familiar with GitHub and scripting files,
-use the DOWNLOAD Button (or link below, istead of trying right-klick on the file)
+use the DOWNLOAD Button (or link below, instead of trying right-klick on the file)
 https://github.com/bison--/gameDevTycoonFixer/archive/master.zip
 and extract it.

 Just load the file, open a terminal and launch with: